Ally Invest Review

 When trading mutual funds with Ally Invest, the level of commissions and fees depends on the type: load or no load.
 For load funds, both the selling and purchasing are cost-free but subject to changes from the mutual half.
-For no load funds, a $9.95 applies to both selling and purchasing.
+For no-load funds, $9.95 applies to both selling and purchasing.

 What’s important to know is that Ally Invest acts as a principle in fixed-income trading.
 It effectively means that it adds a markup on purchases and subtracts one on sales.

 In other words, it gains a bit from the spread on both buying and selling, without calling this gain a commission or fee.
 In fact, clients end up paying for it.

 The self-directed trading account gives access to the entire product range Ally Invest offers.
 The account holder can trade stocks or options, ETFs or mutual funds, fixed-income, and also use margin trading.